-Mr Baxter joined Chambers in March 2016 following a successful completion of his pupillage under the supervision of Mr Martin Reid.
+Mr Baxter is a specialist criminal practitioner who joined Chambers in March 2016 following a successful completion of his pupillage under the supervision of Mr Martin Reid.
 During pupillage Mr Baxter observed a wide variety of cases ranging from murder and multi-handed fraud and drugs conspiracies to offences under the OAPA and Theft Act.
 Throughout his second six Mr Baxter appeared frequently in the Crown Court and Magistrates Court both prosecuting and defending.

-He understands the importance of client care and prides himself in being an approachable advocate who is determined to provide the best possible result for the client.
+Mr Baxter understands the importance of client care and prides himself in being an approachable advocate who is determined to provide the best possible result for the client.
 He is accustomed to taking cases on short notice and is happy to advise both his lay and professional clients throughout all stages of the proceedings.

 Areas of Practice

-OAPA offences: Section 18, Section 20 and Section 47 assaults and an offence under Section 29 (throwing corrosive fluid on a person, with intent to do grievous bodily harm)
+- OAPA offences: Section 18, Section 20 and Section 47 assaults and an offence under Section 29 (throwing corrosive fluid on a person with intent to do grievous bodily harm);

-Sexual offences: including inciting a child to engage in sexual activity, sexual assault and outraging public decency.
+- Sexual offences: Including inciting a child to engage in sexual activity, sexual assault and outraging public decency;

 - Op.
-Java - Represented a young male for sentence following guilty pleas to 10 offences con-trary to the misuse of computers act following an extensive investigation by the cyber crime unit.
-Offences involved complex issues of DOS and DDOS attacks by the use of a ‘stress-er,’ which the Defendant would sell, causing an overload of traffic on servers and temporary incapacitation.
+Java - Represented a young male for sentence following guilty pleas to 10 offences contrary to the misuse of computers act following an extensive investigation by the cyber crime unit.
+Offences involved complex issues of DOS and DDOS attacks by the use of a ‘stresser,’ which the Defendant would sell, causing an overload of traffic on servers and temporary incapacitation.
 Over 200,000 ‘attacks’ took place.
 Sentenced to 2 years suspended for 18 months.
 Case made national news.

 - R v JW - representing a man accused of casting a destructive substance with intent to cause GBH (spitting Mercury) at a police officer contrary to S.29 OAPA 1861.
 Successful acquit-tal after a 4 day trial despite cogent police evidence.